 Climate Regulation and Emissions Abatement: Theory and Evidence from Firms’ Disclosures

-We use data from the Carbon Disclosure project (CDP) to measure firms’ beliefs about climate regulation, their plans for future abatement, and their current actions on mitigating carbon emissions.
-These measures vary both across firms and time in a manner that is especially pronounced around the Paris climate change agremeent announcement.
-A simple dynamic model of carbon abatement with a firm exposed to a certain future carbon levy, facing a trade-off between emissions reduction and capital growth, and convex emissions abatement adjustment costs cannot explain the data.
-A more complex two-firm dynamic model with both information asymmetry across firms and reputational concerns fits the data far better.
-Our findings imply that firms’ abatement actions depend greatly on their beliefs about climate regulation, and that both informational frictions and reputational concerns can amplify responses to climate regulation, increasing its effectiveness.
+We construct measures of firms’ beliefs about climate regulation, plans for future abatement, and current actions on emissions mitigation, using Carbon Disclosure Project data.
+These measures vary significantly around the Paris climate change agreement announcement.
+A dynamic model of a representative firm exposed to a future carbon levy, trading-off emissions reduction against capital growth, and facing convex emissions abatement adjustment costs cannot explain these patterns.
+A two-firm model with cross-firm information asymmetry and reputational externalities does far better.
+Our findings imply that abatement is strongly affected by firms’ beliefs about climate regulation, with cross-firm interactions amplifying the effectiveness of regulation.

 Keywords: climate change, climate regulation, carbon emissions, dynamic models, information asymmetry, reputation, abatement

 JEL Classification: G31, G38, Q52, Q54

 Suggested Citation: Suggested Citation